z-sourcecode/opa-test/website/src/pages/workshop.md

 # Workshop

-We can offer customers a hands-on workshop to get familiar with OPA on AWS platform.
+We can offer customers a hands-on workshop to get familiar with the OPA on AWS platform.
 If you wish to run the workshop on your own - you will first need to [deploy the platform](/docs/category/getting-started).

 For scheduled events please reach out to fsi-pace-pe@amazon.com